npine12/hello-world/README.md

 idea storage

 I am Noe.
-I no nothing about coding but I want to master it so I can use those skills to provide for my family.
+I know nothing about coding but I want to master it so I can use those skills to provide for my family.